 This year, they can look forward to replicas of the Southeast Anchor Library and the Mimi DiPietro Skating Rink, Bump and Go Trolleys, and also an entire platform featuring old industrial Highlandtown.

-This year — our 11th year! — with the continued support of the Baltimore City Fire Department and the Southeast Community Development Corporation, the 2019 Highlandtown Train Garden will be more spectacular than ever.
-Volunteers have been working many months creating a Train Garden that all can enjoy.
-Thanks to the many volunteers who work in many capacities to bring this event to the public at Christmastime.
+In our 11th year — with the continued support of the Baltimore City Fire Department and the Southeast Community Development Corporation, the 2019 Highlandtown Train Garden had another amazing year!
+Volunteers worked many months creating a Train Garden that all can enjoy.
+Thanks to the many volunteers who works in many capacities to bring this event to the public at Christmastime.

-The Highlandtown Train Garden this year will open on Saturday, November 30 at Engine House # 41, 520 S. Conkling St. The hours are 11 am to 5 pm.
+The Highlandtown Train Garden is closed for the 2020 season due to COVID.
+It will reopen again in 2021 at Engine House # 41, 520 S. Conkling St. The hours are 11 am to 5 pm.